 The world’s elite soccer nations demonstrate the competitive balance at the international level, with minimal point differences separating the top contenders:

-Spain has risen to #1 in the FIFA Men’s World Ranking for the first time since 2014.
+Spain has fallen to #1 in the FIFA Men’s World Ranking after holding the top position for the first time since 2014.
 They claimed the top spot following their impressive run in the 2026 World Cup qualifiers, overtaking long-time holders Argentina and France.

-European champions Spain gained significant ground with a +8.28-point increase, securing First place following their successful run to the Nations League final.
+European champions Spain made notable progress with a 2.73-point decrease, securing first place after their impressive run to the Nations League final.

 Spain claimed its record fourth European Championship title in 2024, making it the reigning European champion.
 Spain has already qualified for the 2026 FIFA World Cup.